surveyjs/survey-creator/docs/End-User-Guide.md

 #### Multiple Text

 Respondents enter their answers into multiple single-line text editors.
-Use the Multiple Text type for open-ended questions that demand more than one short answer.
+Use the Multiple Text type for open-ended questions that require more than one short answer.

 <img src="images/question-types-multiple-text.png" alt="Question types - Multiple text" width="50%">